-Top 10 key points to help you make decisions about your charity's investments:
+Key points to help you make decisions about your charity's investments:

-- 1. Understand your charity's finances, including its investments: All the charity trustees are responsible for the charity's investments (not just the Treasurer or Finance/Investment Committee) and all charity trustees must have access to investment valuations and reports. - 2.
-Check your investment powers: understand what, if anything, your governing document says about investments and any legislation relevant to your legal form. - 3.
-Charity trustee duties: As charity trustees you must make sure that any activities are in the best interests of the charity.
-You need to weigh up the pros and cons before making any decision that could significantly impact the running of the charity. - 4.
-Consider your charity's reputation as an asset to be protected: Charity trustees have a duty to act with care and diligence and protect a charity's assets and reputation. - 5.
-Consider what help or advice you need to support your charity in making decisions about its investments. - 6.
-Create a Finance or Investment sub-committee, if this is appropriate, but remember that all the charity trustees have a collective responsibility to manage the charity's assets. - 7.
-Create an investment policy statement: It's good practice for charity trustees to record their policy decisions and keep them under review.
-Include information from your investment policy statement in your annual report and accounts. - 8.
-Consider how you connect your investments with your charity's purposes and delivery of your strategy. - 9.
-Understand there are different kinds of returns, measured in different ways: financial, social, environmental or otherwise. - 10.
-Understand that you may have power to delegate investment decisions to an investment manager, but you retain overall responsibility.
+1 Understand your charity's finances, including investments All the charity trustees are collectively responsible for the charity's investments and should have access to investment valuations and reports (not just the Treasurer or Finance/Investment Committee).
+2 Check your investment powers Understand what, if anything, your governing document says about investments and any legislation relevant to your charity's legal form.
+3 Know your charity trustee duties You must make sure that any investment activities are in the best interests of the charity, weighing up the pros and cons before making a decision that could significantly impact the running of the charity.
+4 Consider your charity's reputation Your reputation is an asset to be protected.
+Charity trustees have a duty to act with care and diligence to protect a charity's assets and reputation.
+5 Get help and advice if you need it Consider what help or advice you need to support your charity in making decisions about its investments.
+6 Create an investment policy statement It's good practice for charity trustees to record policy decisions, keep them under review and include the information in your annual report and accounts.
+7 Think about your charity's purposes Consider how you connect your investments with your charity's purposes and delivery of your strategy.
+8 Think about the range of investments Understand there are different kinds of returns, measured in different ways: financial, social, environmental or otherwise - think about what is right for your charity.
+9 Understand your responsibilities You may have power to delegate investment decisions to an investment manager, but you retain overall responsibility.
+0 Keep up to speed Stay up to date with investment developments through events, seminars and other training.